-Sending data to Devo / Devo Relay / Configuring Devo Relay / Configuring Devo Relay from the web application / Relay input configuration / 5 common relay rule scenarios / Scenario 3: Filter out unwanted events
+Sending data to Devo / The Devo In-House Relay / Configuring the In-House Relay / Configuring Devo Relay from the web application / Relay rules / 5 common relay rule scenarios / Scenario 3: Filter out unwanted events

 Scenario 3: Filter out unwanted events